jaybarlow/fuckyoumean/SUPABASE_MIGRATION_GUIDE.md

 1. Go to the "Table Editor" in the left sidebar
 2. Select the "profiles" table
 3. Check that the new columns (bio, twitter, linkedin, github) are present
+4. Go to the "Storage" section and verify that the "avatars" bucket exists

 ## Setting Up Storage for Avatars

-To set up storage for avatar uploads:

-1. Go to the "Storage" section in the left sidebar
-2. Click "Create a new bucket"
-3. Name the bucket "avatars"
-4. Set the following options:
-   - Public bucket: Yes (to allow public access to avatars)
-   - File size limit: 2MB (or your preferred limit)
-5. Click "Create bucket"
+**Note:** The SQL migration now automatically creates the avatars bucket and sets up the necessary policies.
+You don't need to manually create the bucket or policies anymore.

 ## Setting Up Storage Policies